Updated July 21st, 2025

 But being a workplace safety advocate did not come without sacrifice in other areas of my life.
 The time, money, effort, love, and attention I put into the JPMF meant there were other areas of my life that didn’t get that.
 And that’s okay.
 I chose the path I did…every moment of every day.
 I have no regrets.

-However, now that I have 17 years of experience behind me, I can safely say that trying to transform a tragedy into positive change so that others don’t have to experience similar suffering comes at a cost.
-We cannot do it all.
+However, now that I have a quarter of a century of experience behind me, I can safely say that trying to transform a tragedy into positive change so that others don’t have to experience similar suffering comes at a cost.

 “Pleasant experiences make life delightful.
 Painful experiences lead to growth.”